-Important Note: If you would like to return early, you can change your train return at 14:30 and you will be in Cusco at 18:30
+Important Note: If you would like to return early, you can change your train return to 14:30 and you will be in Cusco at 18:30

 Integrate with the energy and strength that contains the most important place of the Inca civilization.
 Machu Picchu, know the jewel in architecture, a citadel that went unnoticed for centuries, also contemplate the beauty of nature from this beautiful place, in half of the jungle and you will be able to appreciate the variety of flora and fauna of the area, where the town of Aguas Calientes is located, enjoy its wonderful thermo medicinal waters and let yourself be captivated by the warmth of its people.